marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > Linear motion can be desiderable if we need to show a "robotic"-like or "digital"-like movement, or if you want to describe the movement of a body with marginal mass (e.g., a mosquito).

-Plotting in a graph time and position, this is what we get:
+Plotting linear motion in a graph with time and position on the axis, this is what we get: